 Morrison said.
 "They’re like snowflakes.
 We’ve had so many of them, and so many different kinds.

-Since 2002, Morrison’s team has convicted 59 people in mortgage fraud schemes--including mortgage brokers, appraisers, loan officers, closing agents and real estate brokers.
+Since 2002, Morrison’s team has convicted 59 people in mortgage fraud schemes–including mortgage

 Three attorneys are dealing primarily with mortgage-fraud

 "There are just so many ways to siphon money off and defraud people around the mortgage process if everyone isn’t diligent,"